zhangxuying1004/RSTNet/README.md

 ```
 python switch_datatype.py
 ```
-Besides, in order to solve the shape difference and match the feat shape with region feat shape (`50` regions), please execute the following command to reshape the visual to `49(7x7)` and save all visual features as a h5py file.
+In order to solve the shape difference and match the feat shape with region feat shape (`50` regions), please execute the following command to reshape the visual to `49(7x7)` and save all visual features as a h5py file.
 ```
 python feats_process.py
 ```